uds-psl/autosubst-ocaml/README.md

 # Autosubst OCaml

-This is an OCaml reimplementation of the [Autosubst 2 code generator](https://github.com/uds-psl/autosubst2) by Stark, Schäfer and Kaiser, which was the main foxus of Stark's [doctoral dissertation](https://www.ps.uni-saarland.de/~kstark/thesis/).
+This is an OCaml reimplementation of the [Autosubst 2 code generator](https://github.com/uds-psl/autosubst2) by Stark, Schäfer and Kaiser, which was the main focus of Stark's [doctoral dissertation](https://www.ps.uni-saarland.de/~kstark/thesis/).
 Autosubst 2 in turn is based on previous work on [Autosubst](https://github.com/coq-community/autosubst) by Schäfer, Tebbi and Smolka.

 It is part of Adrian's [bachelor thesis](https://www.ps.uni-saarland.de/~dapprich/bachelor.php) at the Programming Systems chair at Saarland University.
 There is also a [reimplementation of Autosubst 2 in the form of a MetaCoq plugin](https://github.com/uds-psl/autosubst-metacoq) but this was not completed and is in general harder to use than this program.